desec-io/desec-stack/docs/dns/domains.rst

 ~~~~~~~~~~~~~~~~~

 To delete a domain, send a ``DELETE`` request to the endpoint representing the
 domain.
+This operation requires the ``perm_delete_domain`` permission on the
+token, and no conflicting token scoping policies.

-Upon success or if the domain did not exist in your account, the
+Upon success or if the domain did not exist in your account, the response
-response status code is ``204 No Content``.
+status code is ``204 No Content``.